Meet Cal’s DREAMers

 We are working with our partners in California Civic Participation Funders to increase nonpartisan voter engagement and organizing in immigrant communities in San Diego, Orange County and the Inland Empire.
 In the years ahead, we will continue to support efforts aimed at engaging new and infrequent immigrant voters.

-We are helping the immigrant rights movement’s national leaders, including the National Immigration Forum, United We Dream and Center for Community Change, to craft messages and education campaigns that advance the cause of reform.
-We are supporting regional immigration coalitions, Dreamer networks and local groups (such as CHIRLA, SIREN and the Justice for Immigrants Coalition) as they carry out education efforts about the needs of immigrants.
-In addition, we support efforts to strengthen California’s voice in national policy debates such as the process that led to the development of the California Values Statement for Immigration Reform.
+We are helping the immigrant rights movement’s national leaders craft messages and education campaigns that advance the cause of reform.
+We are also supporting regional immigration coalitions, Dreamer networks, and local groups as they carry out education efforts about the needs of immigrants.

 We are investing to build the skills of immigrant movement leaders across the state through the Fellowships for a New California.
 In addition, we are providing convening opportunities for the leaders of statewide immigration policy groups in California in order to increase collaboration within the movement.